jclab-joseph/stalwart-importer/README.md

 ### Import Options
 - `--mailbox-map <OLD=NEW>`: Map source mailbox name to destination mailbox name (can be used multiple times)
+- `--status-db <path>`: Path to SQLite database file for tracking imported messages to prevent duplicates
+- `--watch`: Watch directory for new files after initial import and import them automatically

 ### Import Command
 ```